VPNSmith

 • Unified CloudWatch: replace with Prometheus + Grafana, or Netdata (15 min setup), or an external SaaS (Better Stack, Sentry).

-• Enterprise 24/7 support: Contabo replies by email within 24-48h.
+• Enterprise 24/7 support: Contabo offers email support, not the 24/7 enterprise tier AWS sells.
 For critical ops, plan a runbook + a second admin on call.

 Budget 3 to 5 hours of ops per month in steady state: Ubuntu updates, backup checks, monitoring alerts.
 That's the real hidden cost - not insurmountable, but real.